tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - activated CD4 memory T abundance and TCR diversity associated with irAE
 ## Introduction
  - SNP in microRNA-146a (regulates innate immunity, inflammation, antiviral pathway) linked with irAE
- - pre-existing autoantibodies, autoreactive tissue-reisdent T cells, and T cells with specificity for viral antigens (from chronic viral infections) also implicated in irAE
+ - pre-existing autoantibodies, autoreactive tissue-resident T cells, and T cells with specificity for viral antigens (from chronic viral infections) also implicated in irAE
  - gut microbiome changes (leading to increased colonic IL-1ß) also linked with irAE
 ## Results
 ### Determinants of severe irAEs from pretreatment blood